sahiliamsso/docs/source/authn-guide/U2F.md

 This document will explain how to use the [FIDO U2F script](https://github.com/GluuFederation/oxAuth/blob/master/Server/integrations/u2f/U2fExternalAuthenticator.py) to configure the Gluu Server for a two-step authentication process with username and password as the first step, and FIDO U2F as the second step.

-Some well known U2F devices and manufacturers include:
+In order to use this authentication mechanism users will need a U2F device.
+Some well known devices and manufacturers include:
 - [Vasco DIGIPASS SecureClick](https://www.vasco.com/products/two-factor-authenticators/hardware/one-button/digipass-secureclick.html)
 - [Yubico](https://www.yubico.com/)
 - [HyperFIDO](http://hyperfido.com/)